 It is in this sense that a Charlotte Mason approach is considered “classical” in nature by some.
 Both methods realize that the sum of a person is more than mere academics and that, without the character or wisdom to apply what is learned in a magnanimous way, the person has not been educated.

 Education of the whole person is impossible in an institutionalized school setting, but tutors and home educators know that this education is the most fundamental — and really is already happening inside our homes.
-For more on this topic you might enjoy Out of the Heart.

 Classical education is very systematic and very language-focused, requiring students to understand how words work in sentences.
 In the past, Latin was considered the foundation of the study of grammar.
 Some would argue that grammar makes no sense without it!
 In fact, studying Latin grammar may be all of the grammar you need.